-Lets look at a day in the life of a family touring in Queenstown
+Let's look at a day in the life of a family touring Queenstown

 Rise and Shine

-Firstly, Spinnaker Bay Apartments offer great in-house breakfast & dining options, but should you be staying elsewhere and are not afforded the ease of in-house breakfasting, then there are plenty of cool café’s that open early and cater to families with great children’s breakfast menu’s and options.
+Firstly, Spinnaker Bay Apartments offer great in-house breakfast & dining options, but should you be staying elsewhere and are not afforded the ease of in-house breakfasting, then there are plenty of excellent cafés that open early and cater to families with great children’s breakfast menus and options.

-There is a great website dedicated to 'Kids' in Queenstown so check them out here for a long list of breakfast locations...
+A great website dedicated to 'Kids' in Queenstown called Kids Go New Zealand has an extensive list of breakfast locations...

-Probably the most obvious activity choice is luging up on the Skyline Gondola.
-This is seriously good fun for all the family with spectacular and icon views and lunch / dinner options.
-But don’t discount other great activities that have made Queenstown famous like the Shotover Jet, Bungy Jumping, Mini Golf, Go Karting, Chipmunks children's playground, Trampolining, Thrill Zone for Laser Tag, Fear Factory, Odyssey Sensor Maze
+Probably the most apparent activity choice is luging up on the Skyline Gondola.
+This is a seriously good fun event for all the family with iconic views and lunch/dinner options.
+But don’t discount other great activities that have made Queenstown famous, like the Shotover Jet, Bungy Jumping, Mini Golf, Go Karting, Chipmunks children's playground, Trampolining, Thrill Zone for Laser Tag, Fear Factory, and Odyssey Sensor Maze.

 Lunch / Afternoon Tea